For the Love of Space

 “We can see Auroras in North Dakota more frequently than people expect,” he said.
 “You don't have to go to Alaska or Iceland.
 You could see it here.
 A lot of students at UND could also benefit from that, because it's such a cool phenomenon.
 It's a beautiful spectacle.”

-Soon to start his senior year at UND, Ledvina is the president of the UND Astronomy Club and a member of the Northern Sky Astronomical Society.
+Soon to start his senior year at UND, Ledvina is the president of the UND Astronomy Club, a member of the Northern Sky Astronomical Society, and stem ambassador for the North Dakota Space Grant Consortium.

 “These activities are another way for me to help other people and pursue a greater-good mission, as well,” Ledvina said.